 If you're reading this page, you probably agree with me in saying that Stardew Valley is an amazing game.
-I've spent hundreds of hours playing it since it was released in 2016, and it's high on the list of my all-time favourites.
+I've spent hundreds of hours playing it since it was released in 2016 (and that's hundreds of hours each on PC, Switch and PS4), and it's high on the list of my all-time favourites.

 Still, no matter how wonderful the game is, you're likely to get burnt out after a while and need a break.
 During my breaks from Stardew, I've sought out lots of games with similar game play and feel, because I just love the game style so much.

 - Harvest Moon

 - Rune Factory

 - Dragon Quest Builders

 - World's Dawn

 When Stardew Valley was first introduced, it was billed as a "spiritual successor" to the Harvest Moon game series, and it's easy to see why.
 Both games start with a main character inheriting a farm from their grandfather, having to bring the farm back from ruin, planting crops, harvesting livestock, and interacting with villagers.